SpielmannLab/HiC_Analysis/tad_analysis/readme.md

 ## Usage

-Fill out the information in the [parameters file](./call_tad_params.yaml) and submit the following script from OMICS headnode:
+You can also use juicer_tools validate command to check which normalizations are present Fill out the information in the [parameters file](./call_tad_params.yaml) and submit the following script from OMICS headnode:

     sbatch call_tad_sbatch.sh